Choosing the best places to visit in Sicily is no easy feat. Despite the size of the island, there are plenty of brilliant places to check out.

 If you’re looking for a getaway in Italy, you can’t do much worse than visit Sicily.
 There’s a lot to see and you won’t be disappointed by what you find.

-Here are the best places to visit in Sicily, as far as I’m concerned!
+Here are the best places in Sicily, as far as I’m concerned!

 I spent 3 days in Palermo back in 2018 and loved it.
 I didn’t know much about Palermo before I went but I was impressed by what I found.
 The city is full of historical sights such as Quattro Canti, numerous old churches and the impressive La Zisa built by the Moors thousands of years ago.